lovesegfault/nix-config/README.md

 ## usage

 ### deploying
-To deply all hosts:
+To deploy all hosts:
 ```
     nix run .#
 ```
-To deply a specific host:
+To deploy a specific host:
 ```
     nix run .#myHost
 ```